AndrewLuyt/accelerometer-predictions/README.md

 # Summary of Results

-Using linear discriminant analysis (LDA) we created a model with predictive accuracy of 73%.
+Using linear discriminant analysis (LDA) we created a baseline model with predictive accuracy of 70%.
 This did not match the original researchers’ benchmark of 78.5%.

-Finding that the data were not well-suited to the assumptions of LDA **we were able to build a random forest model with predictive accuracy of 99.6%, and a boosted tree model with an accuracy of 99.5%.**
+Finding that the data were not well-suited to the assumptions of LDA **we were able to build random forest and boosted models with predictive accuracy of 99.3%.**

 # The dataset